Backpacking South Korea is all about experiencing both sides of this country – the traditional and modern aspects of South Korean culture.

 Finally, head to the coast and South Korea’s 2nd biggest city of Busan.
 Hopefully, you’re backpacking South Korea during the warmer months because most people come here to kick back and relax on the beach.

-There’s lots more to Busan than the beach, though.
+There’s lots more to see on a trip to Busan than the beach, though.
 You can fill your days exploring the city or hiking in the surrounding hills.

 If you’re looking for more of a vacation vibe on your trip to South Korea, you’ll definitely want to add Jeju Island to your itinerary.
-With one week in South Korea, you can still start off with 72 hours in Seoul and then just catch a quick flight to Jeju.
+With one week in South Korea, you can still start off with a 3-day itinerary in Seoul before just catching a quick flight to Jeju.

 Since this trip is a bit more relaxing than the one outlined above, you might as well partake in Seoul’s rowdy nightlife.
 Night quickly turns to day here, especially on weekends when it seems like the whole city is out partying.

 You may need a day to sleep in and recover if you really go hard on a night out in Seoul.

 While Jeju may be known as South Korea’s “honeymoon island,” it’s still a great place for backpackers.
 For starters, you can hike the country’s highest peak at Hallasan.
 There are also caves, waterfalls, botanical gardens, and several trails leading to viewpoints.
 A few days full of adventure and beach-bumming in Jeju is a great way to cap off your trip.

 Backpacking South Korea 14-Day Itinerary #1: Seoul to Busan to Jeju

 With an extra week in South Korea, you can take your time and linger in destinations.
 You can also add a few day-trips to mix it up and get out of the cities.
 Here’s a solid plan for 2 weeks in South Korea, starting again with Seoul.